oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/README.md

 ## Related Projects & Articles

-I am aware of other interesting projects in this space.
-The benefit of this approach is that it is lightweight, fully open source, and does not require integration with dragon or a thirdy-party app.
+I am aware of other interesting related projects.
+I highly recommend checking out each of the following resources if you're interested in this space.

-- https://serenade.ai/ - code with voice app - exciting possibilities - what I am building is more general purpose (and works offline for free)
+- https://serenade.ai/ - code with voice app - focuses specifically on helping developers write code
 - [dragonfly](https://github.com/dictation-toolbox/dragonfly), but for this application wanted to minimize dependencies and keep it simple
 - https://github.com/dictation-toolbox/natlink
 - https://talonvoice.com/